danielgsims/hyperdrive/README.md

 HTTP specification does an okay job describing status codes, but with Hyperdrive quotes, the process is much more streamlined and awesome.

+## Rules

+  * A Hyperdrive response MUST be valid JSON
+  * A Hyperdrive response MUST have a key called hyperquote which uses the Quote from the table below based on the HTTP Status Code
+  * A Hyperdrive response SHOULD use the media type application/vnd.hyperdrive+json

 ## Messages

 Status Code                         | Quote